filipnavara/mono-gcdump/README.md

 ## Introduction

 The mono-gcdump tool is a close cousin to the [dotnet-gcdump tool](https://github.com/dotnet/diagnostics/blob/main/documentation/dotnet-gcdump-instructions.md).
 It produces .gcdump files from MonoVM processes that capture the managed heap state for analysis.
-The gcdump files can be viewed in Visual Studio, or [PerfView](https://github.com/microsoft/PerfView).
+The gcdump files can be viewed in Visual Studio, [PerfView](https://github.com/microsoft/PerfView), or [dotnet-heapview](https://github.com/1hub/dotnet-heapview).

+**NOTE: If you are using .NET 8 or newer, use the official dotnet-gcdump tool instead of mono-gcdump.
+The runtime was updated to support the same tooling available on other platforms.**

 ![Visual Studio displaying .gcdump file](README.png)